Farewell, My Love: Movie Info

 Fitzpatrick plays a kind avenging angel who takes revenge on a mob that killed her family.
 Robert Culp, Brion James, Phillip Rhys, and Mark Sheppard co-star in this action drama that contains a measure of violence and sex that would appeal to a certain audience.

 Plot

 A mysterious assassin named Brigit (Fitzpatrick) starts killing apparently unrelated Russian criminals.
-She befriends an old arm dealer Renault (James) who trains her and helps her.
-Brigit reveals that four of them; George (Mitchell), Natalya (Wynter), Sergei (Lauter) and Peter (Foster) invaded her home when she was a teen, killed her father by shooting him, gang-raped and then kill her mother and molested and wounded her leaving her for dead.
+She befriends an old arms dealer, Renault (James) who trains her and helps her.
+Brigit reveals that four of them; George (Mitchell), Natalya (Wynter), Sergei (Lauter) and Peter (Foster) invaded her home when she was a teen, killed her father by shooting him, gang-raped and killed her mother, and then molested and wounded her leaving her for dead.
 However she survived and swore revenge.
-Peter, been the last of the original four to still be alive, manages to ambush her and kills Renault.
+Peter, the last of the original four to still be alive, manages to ambush her and kills Renault.
 She joins forces with Renault's son Luc and after some double crossing both her and Luc avenge their parents killing Peter.